ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 ---

 ## Objective
-we are going to understand how to
+We are going to understand how to
 <br>
 - Use Chirpy theme
 - Run in local environment
-- create first Blog post
+- Create first Blog post
 - Deploy using GitHub pages

 ## How to use Chirpy theme
-First step is to fork the chirpy project from [CHIRPY-GITHUB](https://github.com/cotes2020/chirpy-starter)
+First step is to fork the chirpy project from [CHIRPY-GITHUB](https://github.com/cotes2020/chirpy-starter).
 <br>
 <br>
 ![](/../assets/img/article_2/1.png)

 <br>
-then, give the repository name.
+Then, give the repository name.
 The repository name must align with your GitHub username.

 For Example,
 if my GitHub username is `ronokdev` then the repository name must be `ronokdev.github.io`